ethanclevenger91/ethanclevenger91.github.io/_posts/2015-06-03-Styling-Google's-Translate-Widget.md

 }
 ```

-Our `iframe` is now bound to the width screen, but the menu styles aren't working.
+Our `iframe` is now bound to the width of the screen, but the menu styles aren't working.
 Why?
 The way this widget works is by creating itself in an `iframe`.
 Yeah, kind of odd, but it's probably been around a while.
 Now if this were a cross-domain `iframe`, we'd be out of luck at this point.
 Fortunately for us, the `iframe` doesn't have a URL at all, so we can use Javascript (read: jQuery) to get the job done by grabbing the contents of the `iframe` and styling those:

 ```
 $('.goog-te-menu-frame').contents().find('.goog-te-menu2').css(